iai-group/DialogueKit/docs/source/concepts.rst

 Dialogue
 --------

-A dialogue takes place between two participants (agent, user) that converse about a domain such as movies and flight booking.
+A dialogue is turn-based and takes place between two participants (agent, user) that converse about a domain such as movies and flight booking.
 It is composed of a list of utterances that can be annotated or not and any relevant additional metadata.

 Dialogue Orchestration